Splosion/Game-Control-System/README.md

 * UI for new TPS-6x (multiple if they arrive)
 * BVM Serial Control for direct controls
 * Finish discrete Device control screens on touchpanel
-* Investigate avoiding Serial jamming (No jamming is apparent currently)
+* Investigate avoiding Serial jamming (No jamming is apparent currently) - I think Serial Concatenation can solve this
 * Tidy up signals that don't go anywhere
 	* OUYA
 	* Mini Famicom